gaussalgo/MLP_2017_workshop_hadoop/CloudSetup.md

 ### Networking

 Each instance needs to be connected to a private network so that inter-cluster communication doesn't go through the public internet.
 At most cloud providers the private networking option has to be specified and instances should be in the same zone.

+### Digital Ocean toolkit

+**Terraform**

+* automates droplet creating and destroying
+* utilizes digital ocean v2 api
+* requires a generated token for access

+### Other alternatives outside the scope of the workshop

+**Cloudera Director**

+* simplest solution for Cloud installations in AWS, Azure and Google Cloud Platform
+* installs supported Cloudera clusters from scratch to production ready systems *